 Trials have shown that e-monitoring can accurately monitor fishing operations and has the ability to improve scientific data collection.
 E-monitoring will be more cost effective than using human observers in longline and gillnet fisheries.

-The current program design is being implemented on 70 boats in the ETBF, WTBF and the GHAT.
+The current program design has been implemented on 75 boats in the ETBF, WTBF and the GHAT.

 4.2 Benefits

 Benefits of e-monitoring include: